 Japan enjoys a high level of medical services, though unfortunately most hospitals and clinics do not have doctors and nurses who speak English.
 Even for those that do, getting through reception can still be challenging.
+Enlist your accommodation's help to call ahead.

+Even paid in full, the cost of medical care in Japan is low compared to countries like the US.
 Expect to pay about ¥3000 for a simple visit to an outpatient clinic and from around ¥20,000 and upwards for emergency care.

 Tap water is fine to drink in Japan; in some rural areas, locals swear by its health benefits.